RAS-University/robotic-courses/docs/new-sensors-for-robotics.md

 R=\frac{V}{\omega}=\frac{b}{2}\,\frac{v_{r}+v_{\ell}}{\,v_{r}-v_{\ell}\,}.
 $$

 Now as $v_{r}, v_{\ell}$ are functions of time we can generate a set of equations of motion for the differential drive robot.
-Using the point midway between the wheels as the origin of the robot, and writing $/omega$ as the orientation of the robot with respect to the x-axis of a global Cartesian coordinate system, one obtains
+Using the point midway between the wheels as the origin of the robot, and writing $\omega$ as the orientation of the robot with respect to the x-axis of a global Cartesian coordinate system, one obtains

 $$
 x(t) = \int V(t)\cos(\theta(t))\,dt, \qquad